Prospective and New Students

 How to Apply

-For all international students, financial aid awards will be automatically renewed each year for up to 8 semesters as long as students are enrolled full-time and make Satisfactory Academic Progress toward their degree.
-Financial aid packages are based entirely on the information you provide in the CMC Financial Aid Form for International Students.
-It is essential that your information is truthful, complete, and realistic, as this information determines your family contribution for all four years.
-Returning students will not reapply for financial aid annually.
-No appeals or adjustments will be considered once your awards are accepted upon admission.
-Because funding is limited, late applications will not be considered.
+Financial Aid awards for all international students will automatically be renewed for up to eight (8) semesters, provided students remain enrolled full-time and make Satisfactory Academic Progress toward their degree requirements.
+Financial Aid packages are entirely based on the information provided on the CMC Financial Aid Form for International Students.
+It is essential that the information submitted in the CMC Financial Aid Form for International Students is truthful, complete, and realistic, as it determines the family contribution for all four (4) years of enrollment.

 How to Apply

-Please note:
+Please Note:

-- CMC does not provide fee waivers for the CSS Profile.
+- CMC does not provide Fee Waivers for the CSS Profile

 CMC is need-sensitive in its admission process for all transfer students, meaning financial need may influence a student’s admission decision.
 However, if admitted, CMC remains committed to meeting 100% of the students’ demonstrated need.
+CMC does not offer merit-based scholarships to any transfer applicants.

 No need-based financial aid is available to international transfer applicants.
-Eligibility for need-based federal or institutional aid is limited to U.S. citizens, U.S. permanent residents or eligible non-U.S. citizens, and undocumented students/DACA applicants.
-CMC does not offer merit-based scholarships to any transfer applicants.
 Financial aid applications from international transfer applicants will not be accepted as CMC does not provide need-based aid or merit scholarships for these applicants.